Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

 When did you move to Brooklyn?
-May of 2014.

 I’ve found people have really appreciated my ability to be super real from jump.
 I don’t have a lot of time or inclination for playing games.
 I'm more like, So what are we doing?
 Are we doing this?
 Cool.
 I also have varied interests and I’ve explored them all here.
 I’ve not only written here, I’ve been a regular guest on TV.
 I was going on Janet Mock’s show [So POPular] on MSNBC, I’ve been on HuffPost Live I can’t even tell you how many times.
 Something that happens here is people get so focused on the trajectory and how somebody they admire did it that they stop thinking about what’s fun for them.
 I'm not saying I came here and knew what to do, but that's something I figured out that got me to this point.
 In a lot of ways I am living a freelancer’s dream because for the most part I have editors reaching out to me.
 I don’t pitch anymore.
 There are more opportunities than I can actually take.
 I have to say no to a lot of things and I get paid well for what Ido.
 And for the most part people pay me on time, which is insane.
 And this is my second time being freelance.
 My first time was not like this.
 My first time was harrowing.